 Ruins of the largest indoor swimming place in the world.
+Haunting, but a beautiful setting.
 See Sutro Baths.

 Adolph Sutro's gardens above the Cliff House, with amazing views of the coast.
+I've watched whales from up there.
 See Sutro Heights Park.

 A wild and beautiful hiking trail from the Cliff House towards the Golden Gate.
+Amazing views of the bridge and the entrance to San Francisco Bay.
 See Lands End Trail.

 The vast beach stretching along the entire western edge of San Francisco.
 Starts just below the Cliff House.
+I've listed a number of other places to eat in the area since the Cliff House isn't available.
 See Ocean Beach.

 By Car: there is a large parking lot at Point Lobos and 48th Avenue, just uphill from the Cliff House.
 There are also parking spaces in front of the building and down the road, but they tend to fill up.